mhofman/proposal-native-promise-adoption/README.md

 Object.defineProperty(SafePromise, 'prototype', {value: Promise.prototype, writable: false});
 ```

-This however wouldn't affect promise capabilities internal to the spec or the host that are created directly from the `%Promise%` constructor.
+This however wouldn't affect promise capabilities internal to the spec or the host that are created directly from the `%Promise%` constructor, including adoption of reaction results into chained promises, or the result value of `async` functions.

 Some intrinsics rely on a regular species mechanism to construct promise capabilities for their results, and would only be affected if `%Promise.prototype%.constructor` was replaced by this `SafePromise` constructor.